395px

 Had to find peace in the fact that we all answer to the one what we trust in

-Burn buildings, just like you
+Burnt buildings, just like you, did boycotts, just like you

 Sat in a hostel powerless, did feel powerless just like you